-- b.
-Measures to Promote Cycling and Walking, including: - Provision of a network of attractive, direct, safe and convenient walking and cycling routes from the start of the development linking homes to public transport and the main areas of activity such as the village centre, schools and employment areas; - ii.
+- and cycling routes from the start of the development linking homes to public transport and the main areas of activity such as the village centre, schools and employment areas; - ii.
 Provision of a direct, segregated high quality pedestrian and cycle links to west Cambridge, Cambourne, Caldecote / Highfields, Hardwick and Bourn; - iii.
 A Smarter Choices package including residential, school and workplace travel planning. - c.
-Highway Improvements including: - Include measures to mitigate the traffic impact of the new village on surrounding villages and roads; - ii.
-Provide convenient vehicular access, with at least two separate access points to the north west and north east of the site; - iii.
+Highway Improvements including: - Include measures to mitigate the traffic impact of the new village on surrounding villages and roads; - Provide convenient vehicular access, with at least two separate access points to the north west and north east of the site; - iii.
 Ensure that there will be no direct vehicular access to the Broadway for southbound traffic from the new village (except buses and bicycles).